Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Templates

 \section{Templates}

 We use \ex{Generate a very short 1-turn dialogue ends with ``{proverb}'' in {language}} as the template to query GPT3.5 (gpt-3.5-turbo-0301) for the seed conversational data.
 The model does not strictly generate seed conversation with 1-turn.
-We also experimented with translated template and did not observe quality improvements for our task.
+We also experimented with a translated template and did not observe quality improvements for our task.

-Table~\ref{tab:prompt_temp_mem} contains all the templates we used in our memorization experiments.
+Table~\ref{tab:prompt_temp_mem} contains all of the templates used in our memorization experiments in the main section, with the proverb \ex{no pain, no gain} as the example.
+For instance, the last word of \ex{no pain, no gain} is removed.
 As the prompting results are highly variable based on the input patterns, we created five different prompt patterns.
 We take the union of memorized examples among 5 patterns as the memorization accuracy.

+Table~\ref{tab:prompt_temp} is the template we used for our main inference experiment in the paper.
+As described in \S\ref{sec:exp}, we perform experiments with the inference task on mLLMs.
+Figure~\ref{fig:exp} illustrates the experiment process for non-MLM models.